 If your workouts are fairly short, you don't need to worry about taking in nutrients while you are training.
 But if you do long, intense workouts, it is a good idea to use an intra-workout supplement in order to reduce muscle tissue breakdown.
 This should be something that's very easy to digest and absorb, as you don't want to disrupt blood flow to the muscles.
 So don't use whey protein for this purpose.
 But some essential amino acids, or Peptopro, and glucose mixed in water would be ideal.

-And that’s really all you need to know about the best foods to eat in your pre- and post-workout meals, as well as what supplements might be of benefit to you.
-There’s really no need to make it any more complicated than this.
-Just follow the guidelines given here, and you will be giving your body everything it needs to maximize performance, recovery and growth.
+And that’s really all you need to know about pre- and post-workout nutrition.
+There’s no need to make it any more complicated than this.
+Just follow the guidelines given here, and you'll be giving your body everything it needs to maximize performance, recovery and growth.

 Antonio, J., & Ciccone, V. (2013).
 The effects of pre versus post workout supplementation of creatine monohydrate on body composition and strength.
 Journal of the International Society of Sports Nutrition, 10(1).